Aggregation of financial markets: Limit order book markets

 \begin{proof}[Proof of Proposition~\ref{prop:arbitrage_non_convex}] If the limit order book is unsettled, there is a bid limit order (buy order) with a higher price than an ask limit order (sell order).
 Therefore, the left hand derivative of the iso-util at the current supply level is strictly smaller than its right hand derivative, which contradicts convexity.
 The arbitrage opportunity is straightforward, buying the asset from the ask order and selling it for a better price to the bid order. \end{proof}

 \begin{remark}[Absence of arbitrage in Definition~\ref{d_markets} of a market] Let us consider a utility function~$U$ of a market~$\mathcal{M}$.
 One of the defining conditions of a market is that the utility function~$U$ is quasi-concave, which means that the iso-utils~$I$ must be convex.
-Hence, quasi-concavity implies that there is no price arbitrage opportunity in the market. \end{remark}
+Hence, quasi-concavity implies that there is no direct price arbitrage opportunity in the market. \end{remark}

-\begin{example}[Non-convex iso-util of an unsettled limit order book] As we know from Proposition~\ref{prop:arbitrage_non_convex}, if the limit order book is unsettled then the resulting graph of~$I_b\cup I_a$ is non-convex.
-Only after settling matching orders, i.e., after the clearing procedure outlined in Proposition~\ref{prop:settling_a_market} or Proposition~\ref{prop:iso_util_settling_a_market}, one obtains a proper convex iso-util.
-Table~\ref{tab:limitorderbook_unsettled} shows an example of an unsettled limit order book.
-The ask part~$I_a$ and bid part~$I_b$ of the associated iso-util are illustrated in Figure~\ref{fig:isoutil_from_LOB_unsettled}.
-They are generated from the linear interpolations of the supply levels given in Table~\ref{tab:supply_levels_unsettled}.
-The graph of~$I_b \cup I_a$ is not convex (see also Figure~\ref{fig:isoutil_from_LOB_unsettled_zoom} which zooms in at the current supply level~$(x_0, y_0)$).
-Recall that the adiabatic clearing of the limit order book is given in Table~\ref{tab:limitorderbook} and the associated iso-util is illustrated in Figure~\ref{fig:isoutil_from_LOB} (cf.~Example~\ref{ex:clearing} from above).
-Hence, the clearing procedure gives rise to a new method of convexifying a graph. \end{example}
+\begin{example}[Non-convex iso-util of an unsettled limit order book] By virtue of Proposition~\ref{prop:arbitrage_non_convex}, if the limit order book is unsettled then the resulting graph of $I_b\cup I_a$ is non-convex.
+Only after settling matching orders, i.e., after the clearing procedure outlined in Proposition~\ref{prop:settling_a_market} (adiabatic) or Proposition~\ref{prop:iso_util_settling_a_market} (iso-util), one obtains a proper convex iso-util.
+Recall that Table~\ref{tab:discrete_LOBs} (left) shows an example of an unsettled limit order book.
+The ask part $I_a$ and bid part $I_b$ of the associated iso-util are illustrated in Figure~\ref{fig:LOB_isoutil_unsettled}.
+The graph of $I_b \cup I_a$ is not convex.
+The resulting convex iso-utils from the adiabtic clearing and iso-util clearing are also depicted in Figure~\ref{fig:LOB_isoutil_unsettled}.
+Recall that the corresponding limit order books are given in Table~\ref{tab:discrete_LOBs} (right) and Table~\ref{tab:example_adiabatic_isoutil} (right).
+Observe that both clearing procedures give rise to a new method of convexifying a graph. \end{example}